<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 Finance Transformation

-As efficient and forward-looking as modern industry strives to be in this digital age, there’s a disconnect that causes your friends here at Embark to scratch our collective head.
-Companies invest enormous amounts of time, effort, and money into automated systems that streamline almost every facet of operations, but still rely on what amounts to Flintstones technology in a Jetsons world when it comes to reporting.
+As efficient and forward-looking as this digital age can be, there’s still a headscratcher of a disconnect wreaking havoc on finance organizations.
+Companies invest enormous amounts of time, effort, and money into automated systems that streamline almost every facet of operations, but still rely on Flintstones technology in a Jetsons world when it comes to financial reporting.
 And that doesn’t make much sense.
+So let’s take a look at fixing that predicament, shall we?

-Reporting is both an organization’s face to the outside world and window into their operations for external and internal stakeholders alike.
-It is essential for everyone and everything from the Audit Committee, C-Suite, board, and department managers to auditors, bankers, investors, and LPs – and that’s just to name a few.
+Reporting is both an organization’s face to the outside world and window into operations for external and internal stakeholders.
+It’s essential for everyone and everything from the audit committee, C-suite, and board to department managers, bankers, investors, and external auditors – and that’s just to name a few.

-In other words, optimizing 80% of the R2R process yet relying on outdated solutions for the final 20% in reporting diminishes its overall impact and effect.
+In other words, optimizing 80% of the R2R process yet relying on outdated solutions for the final 20% in reporting diminishes its overall impact, limiting the benefits your reporting can provide to decision-making.
 The way we see it, that’s like buying a new computer with the fastest processor, most memory, and best software, but then using an old and dusty typewriter to draft letters.

-But times thankfully change and now, with some good ol’ Embark wisdom to lead the way, companies can instill a comprehensive R2R process that is efficient and effective from stem to stern, capped with a reporting function that is as insightful, innovative, and accurate as its recording counterparts.
+But times thankfully change, and now, with some good ol’ Embark wisdom to lead the way, companies can instill a comprehensive R2R process that is efficient and effective from stem to stern, capped with a reporting function that is as insightful, innovative, and accurate as its recording counterparts.
+So let’s take a look at six best practices that can help you shore up your financial reporting.

 In the best practices department, Embark offers a bit of advice that seems obvious at first glance but is too often forgotten by enterprises during their reporting.
 An optimized reporting process begins by identifying the different reports needed by all of the stakeholders involved, internal, external, or otherwise.
 This includes investors, management, the SEC, auditors, bankers, and nearly anyone else with a horse in the race.

-Likewise, once your team identifies which reports are necessary, use a smart and organized approach to prepare them and eliminate the production of reports that are either duplicative or no longer add value.
-Go through this report rationalization process periodically to determine if they continually meet your business needs, since your reporting needs will evolve along with the business itself.
+Likewise, once your team identifies which reports are necessary, use a smart and organized approach to prepare them, eliminating duplicative reports or those that no longer add value.
+Go through this report rationalization process periodically to determine if they continually align with your objectives, since your reporting needs will evolve along with the business itself.

-Too many accountants create monolithic reports that require immense amounts of time and effort to provide information that the stakeholders either never needed in the first place, don't want to spend the time looking through, or in a worst-case scenario, misses the information the stakeholders actually wanted.
-Identify which reports you need to create, then target the specific information required by the end-user.
+Too many accountants create monolithic reports that require immense amounts of time and effort to provide information the stakeholders either never needed in the first place, don't want to spend the time looking through, or in a worst-case scenario, misses the information the stakeholders actually wanted.
+Thus, identify which reports you need to create, then target the specific information required by the end user.

 • What steps need to occur to create the reports?